 Traditionally used for soothing insect bites and stings, skin rashes, poor circulation, bruises, wounds, burns, aches and pains.

-Made with: Maceration of Kawakawa leaves (Macropiper excelsum) in Olive oil and Beeswax.
+Made with: Maceration of Kawakawa leaves in Olive Oil and Beeswax.

 While we wait for our plants to mature, we are fortunate to have access to our friend's Hamish and Mathilda's bush block at Tirohia Farm, where we can gather Kawakawa and Titoki.